DomasMas0303/Python-Fundamentals/README.md

 <h1>Fundamentals - Python</h1>

 <h2>Description</h2>
-Each module consists of lectures followed up by tests and homeworks after each topic and a "final task".
+Each module consists of lectures followed up by tests and homework after each topic and a "final task".
 <br />